Monty Python's The Meaning of Life

 Diverse Representations

-No diverse representation indicated in available information; the cast is limited by the period and style of its troupe members.
+No diverse representation indicated in available information; the humor relies on traditional stereotypes associated with the era of its production.

 Educational Value